allegheny-college-cmpsc-105-spring-2024/course-materials/README.md

 or demonstrating requested calculations, analyses, visualizations, and code snippets.
 The labs will be released at least one week before their due dates.
 Due dates are hard deadlines.

-Optionally, one lab can be redone any time before the end of the semester.
+Optionally, two labs can be redone any time before the end of the semester.
 The new grade will completely replace the old grade.
-Students may take this one redo as an extension at their discretion.
+Students may take these two redos as an extension at their discretion.

-For each lab, grades will be determined 70% through gatorgrade (automatic reporting system), and 30% by direct evaluation.
-The direct evaluation is comprised of three checks:
+For each lab, grades will be determined 50% through gatorgrade (automatic reporting system), and 50% by direct evaluation.
+The direct evaluation is comprised of four checks:

-- clean writing with minimal grammatical and conceptual errors
+- clean work with few careless errors
-- correct Markdown and/or python syntax
+- correct Markdown, code, and/or data not already gatorgraded
 - correct images given the context of the lab
+- correct explanations of concepts in writing

 ### Participation

 Participation is required.
-Participation will be assessed by completion of in-class Google forms, class discussions/presentations, and discord use.
+Participation will be assessed by completion of in-class Google forms, class discussions/presentations, and timely lab work.
 At least ten participation activities will take place during the semester.
 Attendance will not be calculated per se, but please notify the instructor in as timely a manner as possible about any known absences.